andykuszyk/andykuszyk.github.io/2020-07-24-prometheus-histograms.md

 ### 2. Prometheus histograms are time series'
 Prometheus scrapes metrics from a process at intervals.
 Each time it scrapes a histogram metric, it will receive a histogram similar to the one above - a cumulative histogram with "less than or equal to" buckets.

-What's important to understand is that when you're querying the histogram, you're suddenly dealing with a timeseries of histograms.
-The histogram metric itself contains a range of values--one for each point in time that a scrape occured--and each value represents a histogram like the one above.
+What's important to understand is that when you're querying the histogram, you're suddenly dealing with a time series of histograms.
+The histogram metric itself contains a range of values--one for each point in time that a scrape occurred--and each value represents a histogram like the one above.

 Each histogram value--scraped at a scrape interval--summarises the distribution of values recorded by the process since the last scrape.